maiconheck/ready2use-analyzers/README.md

 # Ready2Use Analyzers
-A well configured and documented [rulesets files](https://docs.microsoft.com/en-us/visualstudio/code-quality/using-rule-sets-to-group-code-analysis-rules?view=vs-2017#rule-set-format) from a curated list of Roslyn diagnostic analyzers.
+A well configured and opinionated [rulesets files](https://docs.microsoft.com/en-us/visualstudio/code-quality/using-rule-sets-to-group-code-analysis-rules?view=vs-2017#rule-set-format) from a curated list of Roslyn diagnostic analyzers.

 ## The included validators